Sridhar (choreographer)

-Sridhar is an Indian choreographer who has worked in across India's several regional film industries.
-He has also appeared as an actor, making his debut with Poi (2006) and by making cameo appearances in songs he has choreographed.
+Sridhar is an Indian choreographer who has worked in India's regional films.
+He has also appeared as an actor, making his debut with Poi (2006) and with cameo appearances in songs he has choreographed.

 Career

 Sridhar made his full acting debut in K. Balachander's Poi (2006), appearing in a supporting role.
 He worked as the choreographer for the "Naaka Mukka" song in Kadhalil Vizhunthen (2008), and was given the responsibility of ensuring the hit song translated well on-screen.
 Behindwoods.com consequently noted Sridhar "gave it some rocking steps and he more than delivered", listing it as a "signature dance step".
 Sridhar won further critical acclaim for his work as a choreographer in Prabhu Deva's Engeyum Kadhal (2011), where he collaborated with his mentor for four songs.
 He also choreographed and appeared in the title song of television series Nadhaswaram.

 In 2015, he made his first appearance as a leading actor by appearing the action drama, Pokkiri Mannan directed by Raghav Madhesh.
 The film released with little publicity and received negative reviews from critics.

-In 2016, he becomes a Director for the movie Savadi.
+In 2018, he became a director for the movie Saavadi.